Call for Abstracts

 Why you should present

-A&WMA’s Annual Conference is recognized as the premier international conference of its kind providing the latest information on air, environmental management and risk, climate change, resource conservation and waste issues.
-The conference typically has about 300 platform and poster presentations, 35+ panel sessions, and up to 10 concurrent sessions.
+A&WMA’s Annual Conference is recognized as the premier international conference of its kind providing the latest information on air, environmental management and risk, climate change, emerging contaminants such as PFAS, energy, sustainability, resource conservation, and waste management issues.
+The conference typically has over 300 platform and poster presentations, 35+ panel sessions, and up to 10 concurrent sessions each day.

-Abstracts Due for Professional Platform Presentations, Technical Posters and Panel Session Proposals
+Abstract Deadline for Professional and Student Platform Presentations, Technical Posters, and Panel Sessions

 Notification of Acceptance